Relative Perturbation Theory for Quadratic Hermitian Eigenvalue Problem: Numerical examples

 \begin{example} This is the problem \verb|Wiresaw1| in the collection NLEVP \cite{nlevp}.
-It is a gyroscopic QEP arising in the vibration analysis of the wiresaw, for more details see \cite{Kao2000}.
-It takes the form $G(\lambda)=(\lambda^2 M + \lambda C + K)x=0$ where the coefficient matrices are defined by
+It is a gyroscopic QEP arising in the vibration analysis of a wiresaw.
+More details can be found in \cite{Kao2000}.
+It takes the form $G(\lambda)x=(\lambda^2 M + \lambda C + K)x=0$, where the coefficient matrices are defined by

-where $n$ is the size of the problem and $\nu$ is a real nonnegative parameter corresponding to the speed of wire.
+Here, $n$ is the size of the problem and $\nu$ is a real nonnegative parameter corresponding to the speed of the wire.
 Clearly $M\succ0$, $K$ is definite Hermitian when $\nu\ne1$, and $C$ is skew-Hermitian.
-Then the QEP
+Then the quadratic matrix polynomial